ria-ahyoung/medium-trends-daily/template/dynamic.md

 <blockquote>1.
 Introduction</blockquote>

 <h3>4.
-How to Enable Remote Debugging in a Docker Container for Rider and Visual Studio - <a href="https://medium.com/@dpursanov/how-to-enable-remote-debugging-in-a-docker-container-for-rider-and-visual-studio-5a535d4f036a" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Dima Pursanov`**

-<blockquote>When containerizing your .NET application, you might still need to attach your IDE’s debugger to troubleshoot issues that occur only in…</blockquote>

-<h3>5.
 Steal My Blueprint to Build and Deploy RAGs [In Minutes]. - <a href="https://medium.com/ai-advances/build-and-deploy-rag-llm-adf38e1ae260" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `AI Advances`**

 <blockquote>Most RAGs are built on this stack; why would you redo it every time?</blockquote>

+<h3>5.
+Running DeepSeek-R1 Locally with Ollama and Docker - <a href="https://medium.com/xeynergy-blog/running-deepseek-r1-locally-with-ollama-and-docker-9b2b7d05607a" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Xeynergy Blog`**

+<blockquote>Running AI models like DeepSeek-R1 locally can be a fun and a good learning experience.
+In this post, I’ll show you two different methods…</blockquote>